what3words/w3w-swift-wrapper/Documentation/README.voiceAPI.md

 ### Bring your own audio data

-To use an audio stream that is not captured by W3WMicrophone, perhaps something streaming in, or a bespoke device, use `W3WAudioStream` and pass it to `autosuggest(audio: W3WAudioStream)` instead.
+To use an audio stream that is not captured by W3WMicrophone, perhaps something streaming, or a bespoke device, use `W3WAudioStream` and pass it to `autosuggest(audio: W3WAudioStream)` instead.
 Call `add(samples:)` while there is data to send and call `endSamples()` after the last data.

 ##### Example: